 While increasing water consumption is a huge step in improving overall health and wellness, many proponents encourage taking it one step further and drinking tap water instead of bottled water.
 If that sounds interesting, you can download New York City’s Water-On-The-Go app to figure out where to locate the city’s “award-winning, high-quality, great-tasting, healthy tap water” at portable fountains.
 Mayor Bloomberg will be glad that you did.

 About Kim Blake:

-As an account supervisor in PadillaCRT's D.C. office, Kim has more than a decade of experience in strategic communications planning, branding, marketing and media relations, with an emphasis on healthcare.
+As a director in PadillaCRT's D.C. office, Kim has more than a decade of experience in strategic communications planning, branding, marketing and media relations, with an emphasis on healthcare.
 She has helped create award-winning campaigns for clients such as the American Physical Therapy Association and The Partnership at Drugfree.org.
 Kim has been a speaker at the Healthcare Businesswomen’s Association Annual Conference, the Public Relations Society of America’s International Conference and the Society for Healthcare Strategy and Market Development Annual Conference.